Manage the activities involved in transforming organizational resources into customer value.

 Gain real-world experience while pursuing your undergraduate degree.

 Make lifelong connections by joining the Mason Information Systems and Operations Management Association (MISOMA).
-Learn more about School of Business student organizations.
+Learn more about Costello College of Business student organizations.

-The School of Business Honors Program is a great opportunity for high-achieving students to distinguish themselves academically, gain valuable professional experience, and enhance their resume with unique events led by industry professionals.
-Learn more about the School of Business Honors Program.
+The Costello College of Business Honors Program is a great opportunity for high-achieving students to distinguish themselves academically, gain valuable professional experience, and enhance their resume with unique events led by industry professionals.
+Learn more about the Costello College of Business Honors Program.